malramsay64/phd-thesis/04_Machine_Learning/results.md

 Features in machine learning
 are measured quantities used to differentiate the input.

-## Unsupervised Classification
+## Clustering

-The goal of unsupervised classification is to group local environments of each crystal structure into clusters while having no previous knowledge of the dataset.
+The goal of clustering
+is to group together similar local environments with no previous knowledge of the dataset.
 Clustering is hard to give a numerical score like supervised clustering, so we look to alternate methods of evaluating performance.
 Visualisation of the dataset like in @fig:order_parameter_overlap is a fantastic method of understanding the data and evaluating how well the clustering has performed.
-For the unsupervised classification, each local environment is described by six features, that is, represented as a point in 6D space, making the visualisation on a 2D page somewhat more difficult.
+For clustering, each local environment is described by six features, that is, represented as a point in 6D space, making the visualisation on a 2D page somewhat more difficult.
-Before evaluating the performance of the Unsupervised Classification we need to find appropriate tools for visualising the high dimensional data.
+Before evaluating the performance of the clustering we need to find appropriate tools for visualising the high dimensional data.